chriskrycho/v5.chriskrycho.com/site/journal/2023/Did Not Start.md

 ---

 These days, many of my friends know me as a runner.
-I am, as [my Strava profile][strava] has it, a *serious amateur half-marathoner*. *Amateur*, because there is no world where I would be fast enough to be a professional; but *serious* because I really do take my training seriously.
+I am, as [my Strava profile][strava] has it, a *serious amateur half-marathoner*. *Amateur*, because there is no world where I would be fast enough to be a professional; but *serious* because I really do take my training seriously, and give it a substantial amount of my time.
 These days, I take it as more or less a given that I will finish any given road race half marathon under 1:30:00—which involves running faster than 7-minute miles for 13.11 miles.
 My [most recent race][colfax-2023], I ran 6:45/mile on average, for example, finishing in 1:28:36.
 While *very* far from competitive,[^competitive] it is also a number that most people I talk to find fairly striking, and one I am proud of.

 [strava]: https://www.strava.com/athletes/1079509
 [colfax-2023]: https://www.strava.com/activities/9113314893